 Unsupervised Classification in Remote Sensing

 [Unsupervised classification generates clusters based on similar spectral characteristics inherent in the image.
 Then, you classify each cluster without providing training samples of your own.

 The steps for running an unsupervised classification are:

 - Assign classes

-Number of classes: The number of classes generated during unsupervised classification should be about 10 times the number of bands in your image.
-For example, if you are working with multispectral red, green, blue and NIR bands, then the number here will be 40 (4 classes x 10).
+NUMBER OF CLASSES: The number of classes you want to generate during the unsupervised classification.
+For example, if you are working with multispectral imagery (red, green, blue, and NIR bands), then the number here will be 40 (4 classes x 10).

-When you click OK, classes will be formed based on your input parameters.
-But they still need to be identified which land cover classes they are.
+When you click OK, it creates clusters based on your input parameters.
+But you still need to identify which land cover classes each cluster belongs to.

-There will be some manual classification if classes appear in 2 land covers.
-For example, if vegetation was mistakenly classified as water (perhaps algae in the water), then this would require the user to manually edit the polygon.
+If land cover appears in 2 classes, you will need to make some manual edits.
+For example, if vegetation was mistakenly classified as water (perhaps algae in the water), you will have to manually edit the polygon.

 In most cases, it helps to convert the raster to vector and use the editing toolbar.
 You can split polygons to help properly identify them.